lsst/rtn-051/breakdown-guides.rst

    Determine if this is external to project or external stakeholders.

 Parent
-	This will list associated Parent Risks of a Child Risk.
+	Automatically generated list of associated Parent Risks of a Child Risk.

 ``Parent Risks`` are considered a "headline risk" to allow management to drill down to the ``Child Risk(s)`` that are of concern.
 Parent Risks are not assessed directly, and they inherit the risk level of the highest-level Child Risk.

 .. _Breakdown-Risk-Initial-Impact: